BioStacks

 Clinical dose: 50–200 mg

-For bone & joint support, Hyaluronic acid is a supporting ingredient backed by research.
+Hyaluronic acid plays a supporting role in bone & joint.
 Hyaluronic acid is a glycosaminoglycan naturally present in skin, joints, and eyes.
 It can hold up to 1000× its weight in water, making it critical for tissue hydration.

 What dose to look for

 Clinical studies typically use 50–200 mg of hyaluronic acid.
 Most oral supplementation studies use 80–200 mg/day.
 Lower molecular weight forms may have better absorption.
 Skin hydration benefits typically seen at 120–240 mg/day in studies lasting 6–12 weeks.
-Supplements that fall short of this threshold are unlikely to match what clinical trials achieved.
+Products below this range may not deliver meaningful results.

 What form to look for

-Avoid sodium hyaluronatestandard form, higher doses needed for efficacy.
-Avoid hyaluronic acidunspecified mw — standard forms need 120+ mg/day.
-For best results, choose injuv (low molecular weight ha) or low molecular weight ha.
+Avoid sodium hyaluronate — standard form, higher doses needed for efficacy.
+Avoid hyaluronic acid — unspecified mw — standard forms need 120+ mg/day.
+Look for injuv (low molecular weight ha) or low molecular weight ha for better absorption.

 What the research says

-The clinical evidence for hyaluronic acid in bone & joint is moderate.
+Hyaluronic acid has moderate clinical evidence for bone & joint benefits.
 Several clinical trials show benefits for skin hydration and joint comfort over 6-12 weeks Learn more